JacORB/JacORB/README.md

 # JacORB #

 JacORB is a free java implementation of the OMG's [CORBA](http://www.omg.org) standard.
 The main home page is [here](http://www.jacorb.org).
+Mailing lists are available [here](http://www.jacorb.org/contact.html) and the Bugzilla for issues is [here](http://www.jacorb.org/bugzilla).

 ## Contributing Via GitHub ##